search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 What is the definition of voluntary dissolution?
 Dissolution describes the legal process for closing a business.
 A dissolution can be voluntary, judicial, or administrative.
-Judicial dissolution occurs when a shareholder successfully sues the directors for acting illegally, oppressively, or fraudulent — or for misapplying or wasting corporate assets.
-The government may order an administrative dissolution if you don’t pay taxes, file annual reports, or meet other legal requirements.
+Judicial dissolution occurs when a shareholder successfully sues the directors for acting illegally, oppressively, or fraudulently — or for misapplying or wasting corporate assets.
+The government may order an administrative dissolution if the business doesn’t pay taxes, file annual reports, or meet other legal requirements.

 On the other hand, a voluntary dissolution means the corporate shareholders have approved a vote to close the company.
-The owners of a limited liability company can also agree to a voluntary dissolution if allowed in the Operating Agreement.
+The owners of a limited liability company can also agree to a voluntary dissolution if allowed in the company’s operating agreement.
 Once approved, the company will file documents with the state, wind up the business affairs, and distribute assets to shareholders.

 Voluntary Dissolution Benefits